Skip to main content Link Search Menu Expand Document (external link)

 3. Implement Fixes for Faulty Datapaths

-4. Enhance Knowledge of Beta CPU’s Operational Details
+4. Question Beta CPU’s Operational Details

 These objectives aim to equip students with the ability to not only understand the inner workings of the Beta CPU but also to effectively address and resolve issues that may arise during its operation, especially those related to the CPU’s datapath and control mechanisms.